What is Technical Analysis Software?

 Technical analysis software is designed to download and transform the financial market data and visualize the price movements’ history.
 In this example, we will use stock market data.

 - Stock prices are downloaded by the software from an exchange data provider, usually subject to an exchange fee.

 - The number (volume) of stocks purchased and sold at any specific price is also downloaded.

-- The time of the purchase or selling of a stock, the volume of stock, and the price of the stock are combined to provide the key data for building a stock chart.
-Mathematical calculations used to plot the price and volume onto a chart.
+- The time of the purchase or selling of a stock, the volume of stock and the stock price are combined to provide the key data for building a stock chart.
+Mathematical calculations are used to plot the price and volume onto a chart.